 You may also have to pay additional fees for Conveyancing Searches including Local Authority, Water & Property and Environmental.

-A standard charge for a singular moving van (2 movers) comes to an average of up to £60 per hour.
+A standard charge for a singular moving van (2 movers) comes to an average of £60 per hour.

 Furnishing costs will always change person-to-person due to a variety of factors.
-Sofas and dinning sets alone can easily cost £2,000+ when buying brand new.
-To keep interior on a budget, you can buy quality furnishing from second-hand shops.
+Sofas and dining sets alone can easily cost £2,000+ when buying brand new.
+To keep the interior on budget, you can sometimes find quality furnishing in second-hand shops.